It is almost impossible to visualize the scientific world without the name of Isaac Newton.

 The third law: “Every action has an equal and opposite reaction,” for instance, a balloon goes up and air goes down.

-Isaac Newton was the member of the Parliament of England.
+Isaac Newton was a member of the Parliament of England.

 He did not contribute any accomplishments from that post.